sco1/sco1/README.md

 I also find joy in making hilarious things like:
 * [randomly-change-self](https://github.com/sco1/randomly-change-self) - Change all instances of "self" to "this" in one randomly chosen scope
 * [pytest-pahrametahrize](https://github.com/sco1/pytest-pahrametahrize) - Parametrize your tests with a Boston accent
 * [brie-commit](https://github.com/sco1/brie-commit) - A collection of cheesy pre-commit hooks
+* [pre-commit-fail-randomly](https://github.com/sco1/pre-commit-fail-randomly) - Randomly fail a pre-commit run